Weak and semi normalization in real algebraic geometry

-5mm Dealing with continuous functions on real algebraic varieties, we are interested mainly in the real closed points of real varieties.
-Note that the real closed points of a quasi-projective variety defined over $\R$ are always included in an affine variety, so that we will restrict ourself to this setting in the paper.
-In particular, consider now an irreducible real algebraic variety $X$ in the sense of \cite{BCR}.
-The rational functions on $X$ that satisfy a monic polynomial equation with coefficients in the ring $\Pol(X)$ of polynomial functions on $X$, form the integral closure of $\Pol(X)$ in $\K(X)$ which is a finite module over $\Pol(X)$.
-This ring is the polynomial ring of the normalization $X'$ of $X$, coming with a finite birational morphism onto $X$.
-Now, if we require moreover that the rational functions admit a continuous extension to the central locus $\Cent X$ of $X$, the integral closure of $\Pol(X)$ in $\SR_0(\Cent X)$ is still a finite module over $\Pol(X)$, and therefore it coincides with the polynomial ring of a real algebraic variety.
+So in the present paper, we push further the study and restrict ourselves to the central part of the real varieties.
+When requiring that the rational functions admit a continuous extension to the central locus $\Cent X$ of $X$, the integral closure of $\Pol(X)$ in $\SR(\Cent X)$ is still a finite module over $\Pol(X)$, and therefore it coincides with the polynomial ring of a real algebraic variety.
+The study of the properties of this variety is the main subject of the paper.
 We call this variety the weak-normalization $X^{w_c}$ of $X$ relative to the central locus of $X$.
-It comes again with a finite birational morphism onto $X$, which is an homeomorphism for the Euclidean topology in restriction to the central locus.
+It comes again with a finite birational polynomial morphism $\pi^{w_c}:X^{w_c}\to X$, which is an homeomorphism for the Euclidean topology in restriction to the central loci.
 We provide several characterizations of $X^{w_c}$, notably from a geometric point of view that $X^{w_c}$ is the biggest intermediate variety between $X$ and $X'$ whose central locus is in bijection with $\Cent X$, or in an algebraic point of view introducing the notion of centrally weakly subintegral extension of rings.
 It satisfies a universal property as follows.
-2mm {\bf Theorem.} {\it Let $X$ be an irreducible affine real algebraic variety.
-Then $\pi^{w_c}:\Cent X^{w_c}\to \Cent X$ is bijective, and moreover for each irreducible affine real algebraic variety $Y$ together with a finite birational map $\pi:Y\rightarrow X$ such that $\pi:\Cent Y\to \Cent X$ is bijective, then there exists a unique map $\varphi:X^{w_c}\rightarrow Y$ such that $\pi^{w_c}=\pi\circ \varphi$.} 2mm The justification for calling $X^{w_c}$ the weak-normalization of $X$ comes from Theorem \ref{propunivcentweak}, which illustrates that the ring $X^{w_c}$ satisfies analogue properties in the real setting as the weak-normalization for complex algebraic varieties.
-Notice that irreducible complex algebraic varieties are central i.e equal to their central locus since the semi-algebraic dimension at any point is maximal.
+2mm {\bf Theorem.} {\it Let $X$ be an affine real algebraic variety.
+For each affine real algebraic variety $Y$ together with a finite birational map $\pi:Y\rightarrow X$ then $\pi:\Cent Y\to \Cent X$ is bijective if and only if the map $\pi^{w_c}:X^{w_c}\to X$ factorizes through $\pi$.} 2mm The justification for calling $X^{w_c}$ the weak-normalization of $X$ comes from Theorem \ref{propunivcentweak}, which illustrates that $X^{w_c}$ satisfies analogue properties in the real setting as the weak-normalization for complex algebraic varieties.
+Notice that complex algebraic varieties are central i.e equal to their central locus since the semi-algebraic dimension at any point is maximal (in its irreducible component).
+Note also that this restriction to the central locus is necessary is the real situation, because in general a biggest real algebraic variety in finite birational bijection with a given real algebraic variety does not exist, as illustrated by Example \ref{ex-final} at the end of the paper.